NatDavies06/README-LAP-09/README.md

 ## Overview

-README LAP is a command-line application that allows users to quickly and easily generate a professional README.md file for their projects.
-With this application, users can focus more on working on their pojects rather than  spending time creating documentation.
+README, Like A Pro is a command-line application that allows users to quickly and easily generate a professional README.md file for their projects.
+With this application, users can save time wrtiing documentation and focus more on the project.

 ## Table of Contents